FarronF/limerick-council-meetings/meetings/2024/04/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st March 2024.md

 Deputation that funding received by the Local Authority was received for specific purposes

-and that there was very little discretionary funding available.--- NOTICES OF MOTION DEFERRED FROM JANUARY
+and that there was very little discretionary funding available.
+---
+NOTICES OF MOTION DEFERRED FROM JANUARY

 MEETING